kognat-docs/rotobot-butler-docs/docs/index.rst

-Once the installation is complete by your systems' adminstration team, using Rotobot Butler is a matter of connecting a browser to the server with NVIDIA GPU attached and training the networ
+Once the installation is complete by your systems' adminstration team, using Rotobot Butler is a matter of connecting a browser to the server with NVIDIA GPU attached and training the deep convolutional neural network

 Look how easy it is to use: ::